-Megan Atkinson has been the Program Assistant at the Academic Data Science Alliance (ADSA) since July 2019.
+Megan Atkinson is the Program Associate for the Academic Data Science Alliance (ADSA).
 Prior to that she worked for the National Academies Keck Futures Initiative (NAKFI) from 2004 until the conclusion of the program in 2018.
 While with NAKFI she provided program and administrative support for multiple and complex programs / projects.
 Performed all administrative functions for the grants program, committee coordination, pre-conference, onsite, and post-conference logistics.
 She also played an integral part in wrapping up the program by launching the first ever NAKFI Challenge which awarded 1.5 million to alumni of the program to develop a project that would carry on NAKFI’s legacy of supporting interdisciplinary research into the future.
 She studied Communications at San Diego State University and has spent most her life in Southern California.
 In her free time she loves to go on long walks with her dog and cook for her friends and family.

 Steve Van Tuyl

-Steve Van Tuyl is the Community Coordinator for ADSA.
+Steve Van Tuyl is a Program Manager for the Academic Data Science Alliance, where he is responsible for identifying and shepherding special projects within the ADSA community.
 Before joining ADSA, he was variously a digital repository librarian, research data librarian, and computer science librarian at Oregon State University and Carnegie Mellon University.
-In this previous life, he was an active member of the Samvera open source repository community, helping coordinate resources for and development of the Hyrax repository solution bundle.
+He was also an active member of the Samvera open source repository community, helping coordinate resources for and development of the Hyrax repository solution bundle.
 Steve was trained as an ecologist at Colorado College and Oregon State University, and worked for many years with the US Forest Service researching the effects of natural and human disturbances on terrestrial carbon cycles.
 Steve likes to bake bread and tries to run far.

-We are grateful for the support, advice, and thoughtful contributions of our advisory board:
+We are grateful for the support, advice, and thoughtful contributions of our Board:

 - H.V.
-Jagadish (University of Michigan Institute for Data Science, MIDAS)
+Jagadish, Chair (University of Michigan Institute for Data Science, MIDAS)